SureshChintapanti/SureshChintapanti/README.md

 ---

 ## 📝 Summary
-Junior Software Engineer with **1+ years** of experience in .NET and Angular development.
-Skilled in building dynamic web applications, optimizing UI performance, and integrating APIs.
+Full Stack Developer with **1+ years** of hands-on experience in .NET and Angular development.
+Proficient in building dynamic web applications, optimizing UI performance, and integrating APIs.
 Passionate about delivering scalable and user-friendly solutions with seamless client-server communication.

 ---